Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 What Factors affect the price of Natural Gas in the UK?

-Several factors affect the price of natural gas in the UK, which can impact the energy prices in the UK.
+Several factors affect the price of natural gas in the UK, which can impact energy prices.

 Global Market Dynamics: Global supply and demand dynamics influence natural gas prices in the UK.
 Factors such as geopolitical tensions, production levels in major gas-producing countries (e.g., the United States, Russia, Qatar), and international trade agreements can impact global gas prices, affecting prices in the UK.